-If the seller has already paid the taxes for the entire year, the buyer should be required to reimburse the seller for his or her prorated share.
-If none of the taxes have been paid, the seller should be charged his or her prorated share with the amount placed in escrow.
+If the seller has already paid the taxes for the entire year, the buyer will normally be required to reimburse the seller for a prorated share.
+If none of the taxes have been paid, the seller should be charged a prorated share with the amount placed in escrow.

-When the buyer files his or her taxes for the year, he or she will be able to deduct the real estate taxes he or she paid as an itemized deduction.
-Indeed, for tax purposes, the IRS automatically treats the seller as having paid the property taxes up to the date of sale, and the buyer having paid the taxes due after the date of sale.
+When the buyer files income taxes for the year, they will be able to deduct the real estate taxes paid if they itemize their deductions, up to a maximum of $10,000 (through 2025).
+(See Tax Deductions for Homeowners.)
+Indeed, for tax purposes, the IRS automatically treats the home seller as having paid the property taxes up to the date of sale, and the buyer as having paid the taxes due after the date of sale.

 Now, here's the strange part.
-Even if the buyer or seller doesn't actually pay his or her pro rata share of the real estate taxes, he or she is still treated as having done so by the IRS.
-This means that the buyer gets a deduction for the prorated amount of real estate tax due after closing, and the seller gets the same deduction for the taxes due before closing--even if one or the other didn’t actually pay them.
+Even a buyer or seller who doesn't actually pay a rata share of the real estate taxes is treated as having done so by the IRS.
+This means that the buyer gets a deduction for the prorated amount of real estate tax due after closing, and the seller gets the same deduction for the taxes due before closing, even if one or the other didn't actually pay them.

 Example 1: Assume that the contract Bill and Sandra made didn't require Bill to reimburse Sandra for his $300 share of the $900 real estate taxes she paid, and Bill in fact does not do so.
 Bill may still deduct $300, and Sandra only $600.

 Example 2: Assume that Sandra hadn't paid any real estate taxes when the sale closed and Bill pays them all after the closing.
 Bill still may only deduct his $300 pro rata share of the taxes and Sandra still gets a $900 deduction even though she didn't actually pay the taxes.